 2).
 Erratic behavior/crackling/popping

-This can be caused by a number of things, including bad tubes, dirty or corroded sockets, loose wiring, or bad capacitors.
+This can be caused by several things, including bad tubes, dirty or corroded sockets, loose wiring, or bad capacitors.

 3).
 Low volume